phploaded/mbox/README.md

-# mBox jQuery Lightbox Plugin - Developer Documentation
+# mBox Fullscreen Lightbox jQuery Plugin - Developer Documentation

 ## Overview
 **mBox** is a jQuery-based lightbox plugin designed for displaying images in a sleek and interactive way.
 It supports features like fullscreen mode, slideshow, rotation, keyboard navigation, and customizable options for title and description display.